Mathematics of paper folding: Flat folding

 The construction of origami models is sometimes shown as crease patterns.
-The major question about such crease patterns is whether a given crease pattern can be folded to a flat model, and if so, how to fold them; this is an NP-complete problem.
+The major question about such crease patterns is whether a given crease pattern can be folded to a flat model, and if so, how to fold it; this is an NP-complete problem.
 Related problems when the creases are orthogonal are called map folding problems.
 There are three mathematical rules for producing flat-foldable origami crease patterns: